-FLEUR DE LOLLY: Clean-up a breeze for these hot wing recipes
+Fleur de Lolly: Clean-up a breeze for these hot wing recipes

 Next, liberally season with Old Bay Seasoning.
 Again, use the tongs to toss the wings.
 You will need a heaving coating of the seasoning.

 Place the wings in a single layer on the baking sheet.
-Bake for 45 to 50 minutes until wings are cooked through to an internal temp of 165 degrees.
+Bake for 45 to 50 minutes until wings are cooked through to an internal temperature of 165 degrees.

 Place on a serving plate or tray and serve with lemon and lime wedges.
 A crunchy slaw would be an ideal side dish.